-headphone connector - Lets you connect headphones or speakers to the Ω connector.
+HEADPHONE CONNECTOR - Lets you connect headphones or speakers to the $\bigcap$ connector.

-PC Card slot - Supports one PC Card, such as a modem or network adapter, or a 34-mm ExpressCard in an adapter.
+PC CARD SLOT - Supports one PC Card, such as a modem or network adapter, or a 34-mm ExpressCard in an adapter.
 The computer ships with a plastic blank installed in the slot.
-For more information, see Installing a PC Card or 34-mm ExpressCard. installed in the slot.
-For more information, see Installing a PC Card or smart card slot - Supports one smart card.
+For more information, see "Installing a PC Card or an ExpressCard" on page 56.

+SMART CARD SLOT - Supports one smart card.

-Secure Digital memory card slot - The Secure Digital memory card slot supports one Secure Digital memory card.
+SECURE DIGITAL MEMORY CARD SLOT - The Secure Digital memory card slot supports one Secure Digital memory card.
 Use Secure Digital memory cards to save or back up data.